 API reference

-Everything kerf exports, organised by module.
+Everything kerf exports, organized by module.
 Imported via import { … } from 'kerfjs' unless noted.

 8.1 Reactivity